Argentina’s Textile Crusader

 According to the cooperative’s secretary, Patricia Peres, just setting up the camp costs 800,000 Argentine pesos, or almost $19,000 USD.
 The environmental evaluation and permitting process for heading into the reserve is another costly tangle of red tape.
 All this is way more work and cost than rounding up guanacos on a private estancia and using already-built sheep-shearing infrastructure.

 The cooperative came close to selling guanaco fiber to an Italian firm for $280 a kilogram, but negotiations fell through because of the difficulty of export.
 “It’s not as easy as you put it in DHL and send it to the U.S.,” Lichtenstein says.

 Formerly without any electricity, the Payún Matrú cooperative did win a grant from the Argentinean Ministry of Science and Technology to build and power a small electric spinning mill, launched to much fanfare in 2015.
-While the local Malargüe municipality has helped bring potable water to the shearing camp, it stopped supplying gas to the coop’s generator last August.
+While the local Malargüe municipality has helped bring potable water to the shearing camp, it stopped supplying gas to the co-op’s generator in 2018.
 The beleaguered Argentinian government has provided no further help.